-A translation memory is the single most important and useful translation tool in the professional translation agency’s computer-aided-technology (CAT) toolbox.
-If your company reuses blocks of content over and over again in different manuals, marketing materials, websites—and those materials are also translated into the same languages—it’s a tool that can save you a substantial amount of money.
+A translation memory is the single most important and useful translation tool in the professional translation agency’s computer-aided-translation (CAT) toolbox.
+If your organization reuses blocks of content for translated documents, manuals, marketing materials, surveys, e-learning, or websites, a TM can save you a substantial amount of money.

 Give us a call at 215-729-6765.

 Clients with large volumes of translation should also look into content management and authoring systems whose workflows support translation.
-They can help increase speed and reduce costs even further by focusing only on content that has changed and by making it easier to export text to be translated and to re-import translation changes into the foreign-language versions.
+Some CMSs are more translation-friendly than others, and the same applies to e-learning authoring and technical writing tools.
+These can help increase speed and reduce costs by making it easier to export source content to be translated and to re-import (translated) target content into the foreign-language versions.

 Translation memories and terminology management

-Another feature of many translation memory systems is a terminology manager.
-This feature helps translators to be consistent in their word choice throughout and across documents.
-Using terms consistently within a given project is critical to achieving a high quality translation.
-Instead of relying on notes or their own memories while translating, the translator can use terminology management software to create glossaries and be reminded of the approved translation for a given term.
+Another feature of many translation memory systems helps translators maintain consistency in their word choice throughout and across documents, critical to achieving a high quality translation.
+Instead of relying on notes or their own memories while translating, the translator can use terminology management software to create glossaries.
 Each word with a unique meaning and usage in a particular context can be placed in the glossary.
-The glossary can be assigned to a subject matter, a project or a client so that the translator will remember the proper translation for words within a given context.
+The glossary can be assigned to a subject matter, a project or a client so that verified translations are auto-suggested for a given context.
 Glossaries are especially useful when working on large and highly technical or specialized projects that require more than one translator to work in parallel.

-Together, translation memories and terminology management tools allow translators to be much more productive—saving clients money, completing projects faster, and radically reducing error rates.
-This does not mean that translation providers that use TMs will give you the cheapest rates.
+Together, translation memories and terminology management tools allow translators to be complete projects faster with radically reduced error rates.
+This does not mean that translation providers that use TMs will give you the absolute cheapest rates.
 Translators who do not invest in such tools may offer cheaper per word rates on your initial translation, but over time your losses in re-translation costs, delays and quality problems may dwarf those savings quickly.

 If you don’t already know, ask your translation partner about their CAT tools and make sure that they are using and maintaining a translation memory for your translation projects.